ycm-core/YouCompleteMe/README.md

 a single key mapping is provided by another (very small) Vim plugin called [ListToggle][] (which also makes it possible to change the height of the `locationlist` window), also written by yours truly.

-### Writing New Semantic Completers

-You have two options here: writing an `omnifunc` for Vim's omnicomplete system that YCM will then use through its omni-completer, or a custom completer for YCM using the [Completer API][completer-api].

-Here are the differences between the two approaches:

-- You have to use VimScript to write the omnifunc, but get to use Python to write for the Completer API; this by itself should make you want to use the API.
-- The Completer API is a _much_ more powerful way to integrate with YCM and it provides a wider set of features.
-For instance, you can make your Completer query your semantic back-end in an asynchronous fashion, thus not blocking Vim's GUI thread while your completion system is processing stuff.
-This is impossible with VimScript.
-All of YCM's completers use the Completer API.
-- Performance with the Completer API is better since Python executes faster than VimScript.

-If you want to use the `omnifunc` system, see the relevant Vim docs with `:h complete-functions`.
-For the Completer API, see [the API docs][completer-api].

-If you want to upstream your completer into YCM's source, you should use the Completer API.

 Commands
 --------